MangaD/jsocketpp/README.md

 Compiling:

 - link against libsocket.a
-- On Windows, link against ws2_32.lib as well
+- On Windows, link against ws2_32.lib and iphlpapi.lib as well

 See the tests to learn how to use.